isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 | 1.
 Go to GoBusiness Licencing Portal Website (hyper link)
 2. Under "Search", type in "rice"
 3. Under the "Rice Licence Search Results, click "Add to Selection"
 4. Click "Review & Apply", "Proceed" and "Apply"
-5. Select your preferred login method
+5. Login using your preferred login method
-6. Read the terms of use and checked the box
-7. Select the appropriate radio button
-8. Fill in Applicant's particulars, address
-9. Fill in Organisation Details
+6. Fill in the necessary details in the application form (please refer to enclosed PDF for a detailed guide)

-10. Read the licencing coniditons and check the box if you agree with the **Licencing Conditions**
+11. Read the licencing coniditons and check the box if you agree with the **Licencing Conditions**
-11. Under "Licence Selection", select the licence you would like to apply and the type of rice.
+12. Under "Licence Selection", select the licence you would like to apply and the type of rice.
-12. To be continue
+13. To be continue
-13. Retrieve and complete the application form from FormSG
+14. Retrieve and complete the application form from FormSG